 - One course informed staff that, "The Equality Act sets out the standards for all companies to adhere to and in this case is NOT about equality".
-Trainers delivering this course were required to explain that, "Someone who is disabled will never be in an equal position to someone who is able-bodied." - Two courses contained out-of-date references to the Disability Discrimination Act as the most relevant legislation. - One course used a video from the USA, which included inappropriate terms. - 4.8.
-A literature review of the research on disability awareness training also identified good practice from other sectors, such as the bus industry. - 4.9.
-When the contents of current training packages were compared with the elements we propose to include in the guidance (see paragraph 4.13), many had significant gaps.
-Notably, whilst all operators train their staff to recognise that passengers need assistance, only four out of ten operators currently train their staff to be familiar with the station facilities that can be critical to providing assistance.
+Trainers delivering this course were required to explain that, "Someone who is disabled will never be in an equal position to someone who is ablebodied." - Two courses contained out-of-date references to the Disability Discrimination Act as the most relevant legislation. - One course used a video from the USA, which included inappropriate terms.